owulveryck/khappygo/README.md

 The goal of this presentation are multiple:

 - to show that a ML service can be decoupled (ports and adapters): The business logic (software 2.0) is using ONNX, and the regular part is using software 1.0.
-(see this [my blog post](https://blog.owulveryck.info/2019/08/16/a-simple-face-detection-utility-from-python-to-go.html) for more info)
+(see this [blog post](https://blog.owulveryck.info/2019/08/16/a-simple-face-detection-utility-from-python-to-go.html) for more info)
 - to show how to pass from a program to a software with "domain events" (see [this talk](https://www.youtube.com/watch?v=tISy7EJQPzI&t=8m17s) for the différence)
-- to show how knative eventing is a good support for the services
+- to show how [knative eventing](https://knative.dev/docs/eventing/) is a good support for the services
 - to show how a service can easily replaced by changing the trigger (passing from "yolo" to "pigo" - aka: you don't need deep learning :))

 But most of all: